Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: All closed testing procedures are admissible

 Proposition \ref{thm locally admissible} limits the available room for local improvements of admissible monotone procedures.
 Combining Proposition \ref{thm locally admissible} and Theorem \ref{thm admissibility} we see that such improvements have to be admissible monotone procedures, and therefore closed testing procedures, themselves.
 The difference between $\boldsymbol\phi$ and $\boldsymbol\psi$, if both are admissible, is that for every $S \subseteq I$, $\boldsymbol\phi_S$ uses only the local information in $\mathbf{d}^S_{\boldsymbol{\phi}}(S)$, but the same does not necessarily hold for $\boldsymbol\psi_S$.

-In Appendix \ref{sec local improvement} we give an example of a local improvement of a monotone procedure.
-In this example $\Theta$ is restricted in such a way that the local tests are known to have limited power even under the alternative.
-We show that this knowledge can be exploited to obtain local improvements.
-In the example it is crucial that, for some $S \subset I$,

-Since the effective local test $\boldsymbol\phi^I_S$ never exhausts the $\alpha$-level there is room $\alpha-\tilde\alpha$ to be exploited by $\boldsymbol\psi_S$, which can be constructed to create a local improvement.
+In Section B in the Supplemental Information we give an example of a local improvement of an admissible monotone procedure.
 Local improvements are also possible in case null hypotheses are composite, using the Partitioning Principle, as shown in \cite{Finner2002}, examples 4.1--4.3, and \cite{Goeman2010}, section 4.
-For many well-known procedures, e.g.\ Holm's procedure under arbitrary dependence, local improvements do not exist.
+For many well-known procedures, e.g.\ Holm's procedure under arbitrary dependence, we believe that local improvements do not exist.
 However, we have no general theory on the relationship between admissibility of a monotone procedure and admissibility of its local members.
 We leave this as an open problem.